ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_review.md

     - questions:
         question: >
-            What scenario will not trigger L1D_CACHE_WB in a Neoverse N2 core?
+            What scenario does not trigger L1D_CACHE_WB in a Neoverse N2 core?
         answers:
             - A writeback from the L1-D cache as a result of a Cache Maintenance Operation.
             - A full line write to the L2, without writing to the L1 D-cache.